 Take a tapas tour with your love instead.
 The selection of Spanish tapas is sure to excite your palate.

 Surprise your partner with a day trip to the Capital of Cava, Sant Sadurní d’Anoia, in the wine region of Penedés.
 There’s nothing more romantic than admiring the famous vineyards with a glass of bubbly in one hand and your partner’s hand in the other.
+Find the best deal with us for New York City Tours and attraction tickets and visit all the museums in peace.

 One of my favorite places to enjoy the city view is from Park Guell.
 An even better option is to head up to the Bunkers de Carmel, although, in recent years, the ‘hidden lookout’ is far from hidden anymore.
 The view over Barcelona from the Bunkers is stunning, but I’d recommend a more magical spot if you’re looking to infuse the panoramic view with some romance.
 The Observatori Fabra is on Mount Tibidabo, accessible with Ferrocarrils, in under 20 minutes from Plaza de Cataluña.